 What Causes Ice Dams to Develop?

-Most ice dams are caused by building air barrier flaws.
+Most ice dams are a result of building air barrier flaws.
 When warm indoor air escapes through a rooftop, it warms the roof sheathing.
 This rise in temperature melts the underside of the layer of snow on top.
 The melted snow then moves down the slope of the roof toward the eaves, where it freezes into ice.
 As this process continues, the ice thickens, resulting in ice dams.
 These obstructions can cause water to back up and form a reservoir that can damage ceilings.

 How Can Ice Dams Be Prevented?